breidys2/RackBlox/README.md

 The switch logic in p4_code/basic_switch/basic_rackblox.p4.
 The ingress processing shows the GC redirection logic while the egress is only involved in per-hop latency computation.
 Changes to the core logic of RackBlox will need to extend ingress processing.
 Additionally, the packet header is defined in p4_code/includes/headers.p4 where users may wish to add/remove fields for their use cases.
 Be sure to also modify the packet format in the server/client/vssd_code to match.

 Coordinated I/O scheduling and the GC SDF based GC logic are implemented in vssd_code/rb_nexus.c

+## 5. License

+This project is licensed under the terms of the Apache 2.0 license.